 You should visit the Consulate General in the country where you legally reside.
 If there is no Swedish Consulate in that country, or if it does not handle migration cases, contact a Swedish Consulate General in a neighbouring country as follows:

-• If you have a Turkish or other nationality and reside legally in Turkey you should submit your application at the Swedish Consulate General of Sweden in Istanbul.
+• If you are a Turkish citizen or have other nationalities and reside legally in Turkey, you should submit your application online or at the Swedish Consulate General of Sweden in Istanbul.

 The list above also applies if you wish to submit a paper form, instead of applying online.